ST subscribers feast at Nobu Singapore

-SINGAPORE - Three lucky Straits Times (ST) subscribers and their partners were treated to a sumptuous dinner at Nobu Singapore at the Four Seasons Hotel Singapore on Tuesday (Aug 16).
+Three lucky Straits Times (ST) subscribers and their partners were treated to a sumptuous dinner at Nobu Singapore at the Four Seasons Hotel Singapore on Tuesday.

 The meal was among the treats for ST's direct subscribers as the newspaper celebrates its 177th anniversary this year.